Field Sobriety Testing in Pennsylvania

 Don’t Go Through This Alone

-At Krasner & Long, LLC, our Philadelphia DUI defense attorneys understand all nuances of DUI cases and have successfully represented clients who are looking to challenge the validity of the field sobriety test performed in their specific case.
+At the law offices of Lloyd Long, our Philadelphia DUI defense attorneys understand all nuances of DUI cases and have successfully represented clients who are looking to challenge the validity of the field sobriety test performed in their specific case.